trthatcher/MLKernels.jl/README.md

 Affine{Float64}(a=2.0,c=3.0,κ=KernelComposition{Float64}(ϕ=Exponential(α=1.0,γ=1.0),κ=SquaredDistance(t=1.0)))
 ```

-*Mercer* and *negative definite kernels* may be added together to construct a
+Both *Mercer kernels* and *negative definite kernels* are closed under addition.
-`KernelSum` object that may be used like any other kernel:
+A `KernelSum` type may be used to sum groups of *Mercer kernels* or *negative
+definite kernels* (though the two types of kernel may not be mixed).
+The `+`
+operator will automatically construct a `KernelSum` object:

 ```julia
 julia> κ2 = PolynomialKernel();